springfuse/springfuse.github.com/_posts/2011-05-04-generate-spring-mvc3-jquery-jpa2-crud-applications.md

 comments: true
 ---

-# 5 may 2011 - Generate Spring MVC3, JQuery, JPA2 CRUD Application
+# Generate Spring MVC3, JQuery, JPA2 CRUD Application

 We are pleased to announce some major improvements in the Spring MVC application that SpringFuse generates.